ezzaouia/emodash/README.md

 <img src="effect-size.png" title="The effect size of Category’s levels under with-without conditions with the associated confidence intervals"  alt="The effect size of Category’s levels under with-without conditions with the associated confidence intervals" style="width: 100%;"/>

+**Figure**: The effect size of Category’s levels under with-without conditions with the associated confidence intervals.

 ## Maintainer
 This repository is maintained by [Mohamed Ez-zaouia](mailto:ezzaouia.mohamed@gmail.com).